olwen90/Mobile-Application-Project---Olwen-PERIAUX/README.md

 To get access to his bank informations, the app user has to fill the two EditText boxes with his ID and password.
-After 5 failed tries, the login button locks and it quits the application for security.
+Here, they are set to the following value: ID:"id"  Password: "password" After 5 failed tries, the login button locks and it quits the application for security.

 ![image](https://user-images.githubusercontent.com/64968589/110250187-542e7300-7f7a-11eb-9f05-772e0f401860.png)